BP-28-FearVR/FearOfHeights/README.md

 Trigger Area Teleport
 - This Prefab can be used to teleport the user upon collision with the box collider
-- The user will be teleported to the relative coordinates specified in the editor field "Teleport Vector"
+- The user can be teleported absolute/relative with a vector or to a GameObject/its parent
 - For more details see the script "Collision Triggered Teleport"

 Questionnaire Trigger